isabella232/templates-5/steplib/README.md

 >deprecate_notes: |
 >  This step is deprecated, some 3rd party service is now abandoned.
 Please use "another" step instead.
 >```

+# Feedback

+Feel free to send us feedback on [Twitter](https://twitter.com/bitrise) or [file an issue](https://github.com/bitrise-io/bitrise-steplib/issues/new).